The 60s Were Very Different

 No Streaming Services

 Most people nowadays have one or two streaming services so they can watch their favorite TV shows whenever they like.
 If they want to watch a whole show in one go, no-one’s stopping them.
 But such a thing would have been unimaginable back in the 60s.
+You had to wait a whole week for the next episode—and don’t even think about rewinding.

 Homophobia Everywhere

 It was very hard indeed to be gay in the 60s.
 Homosexuality was considered a mental illness until 1973, believe it or not.
 “Coming out” meant you risked job loss, violence, or imprisonment.
 And the idea of same-sex marriage was a distant dream.
+Queer people often lived double lives, hiding their true selves just to stay safe and employed.

 Little Job Mobility

 When you got a job in the 60s, you pretty much had it for life.
 This was good in its own way, but it meant you were pretty much stuck.
 If you didn’t get promoted, you just languished, and if you hated your job you had little option but to tough it out.
+Switching careers was rare, and freelancing?
+Unheard of.

 Limited Global Awareness

 These days, it’s easy to find out what’s happening in different countries and how that affects your own country.
 But in the past, you only had newspapers to go on and chances are you didn’t know anyone at all who lived overseas.
+News traveled slowly, and international perspectives were limited to brief headlines or grainy TV reports.

 No Online Shopping